eduardodelarge/Pipex/Readme.md

     ◦ perror
     ◦ strerror
     ◦ exit

-## This is the flow of the data in a pipe:
+## This is the flow of the data in a pipe

 ![Pipeline](https://user-images.githubusercontent.com/78316076/153064847-6d3c0255-8c22-483a-bd4c-ef1facab7f80.svg)